How to Install a Wafer Check Valve (Step-by-Step)

 Step 1.
 Check Valve Orientation

 Flow Direction: Before installation, check the arrow on the valve body.
 This arrow indicates the direction of fluid flow.
-Ensure that the valve is installed with the arrow pointing in the intended direction of flow.
+Ensure that the valve is installed with the arrow pointing in the correct flow direction.
+Installing it incorrectly will result in valve failure.

 Pipeline Position: Wafer check valves can be installed in horizontal or vertical upward flow pipelines.
 However, avoid installing them in vertical downward flow pipelines as this could cause malfunction.